Side-Quests-LLC/Image-Gallery/README.md

-# Image-Gallery with React and Pexels API
+# Image gallery with React and Pexels API